Find Grad Schools

 8 Yearly Graduations

 University of Maryland - College Park is the 7th most popular school in the nation for students seeking a graduate certificate in museology/museum studies.
 Roughly 40,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,889 per year, while in-state graduate students, on average, pay $16,560 per year.
+The average in-state tuition for full-time undergraduates is $9,695 per year, while in-state graduate students, on average, pay $16,238 per year.
 During the most recent year for which we have data, 8 people received their graduate certificate in museology/museum studies from UMCP.
-Around 22% of these students were from an underrepresented racial-ethnic group, and 94% were women.
+About 83% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #7